-GIRL the amount of water you’re going to want to drink… I’m always thirsty and drinking crazy amounts of water.
-It helps with fatigue, leg cramps, it decreases the risk of preterm labour, and helps keep down swelling and stretch marks.
+GIRL the amount of water you’re going to want to drink… I was always thirsty and drinking crazy amounts of water.
+I still am now that I’m nursing.
+It helps with fatigue, leg cramps, it decreases the risk of preterm labor, and helps keep down swelling and stretch marks.
 Plus, it helps build up your amniotic fluid and keeps baby happy.

-A cute water bottle is super helpful to remind you to keep drinking!
+A cute water bottle with an infuser is super helpful to remind you to keep drinking, and is a tasty way to get your water intake!
 I just bring that with me everywhere and have no problem staying hydrated.

-My skin was incredibly dry and sensitive throughout this pregnancy, issues I’ve never had before.
+My skin was incredibly dry and sensitive throughout my pregnancy, issues I’ve never had before.
 Having a winter pregnancy doesn’t help either.
 So, I was always slathering on lotion.

 These are the things that were absolutely necessary for me during this pregnancy.
 Anything that helps keep away discomforts is a great investment!
 Lots of these things you can get super cheap or used too, there’s not always a need to get expensive items that are marketed towards pregnancy.

 I encourage you to share this with all your pregnant friends!
 Help make their pregnancy a little easier too!

 If you liked this post you may like this one too!